-RESEARCH SUPERVISOR Application guidance
+RESEARCH SUPERVISOR APPLICATION GUIDANCE

-The Junior Researcher Programme (JRP) is currently accepting applications from PhD students and postdoctoral researchers to join us at the annual jSchool.
-Each year, we take on six Research Supervisors to lead small groups of Bachelor- and Master-level psychology students.
+The Junior Researcher Programme (JRP) is currently accepting applications from PhD students and postdoctoral researchers to join us at the annual jSchool and subsequent programme.
+Each year, we take on six Research Supervisors to lead small groups of undergraduate and postgraduate psychology students.
 These groups will develop and carry out a 13-month research project based on the Supervisor's area of work.

-The jSchool is a week-long summer event which serves as a platform for psychology students to conduct cross-cultural research in their field of interest, with the aim to publish high-quality studies in scientific journals.
-It is organised annually by the JRP.
+The jSchool is an annual week-long summer event which serves as a platform for psychology and behavioural science students to conduct cross-cultural research in their field of interest, with the aim to publish high-quality studies in scientific journals.
 The jSchool includes six research groups led by PhD students (2nd year and above) or post-docs (no more than three years after finishing a PhD).